- Charities suggest suitable individuals

 2. Plan personalised training

 Once referred, the individual meets an employee of Beam who considers their suitability for the platform.
-If the referring charity, Beam and most importantly the individual themselves wish to proceed, Beam prepares a fundraising campaign for the member's training and any other costs that represent barriers to the member's training and work aspirations.
+If the referring charity, Beam and most importantly the individual themselves wish to proceed, Beam prepares a fundraising campaign for the their training.
+This includes the cost of the course, as well as any other costs that represent barriers to the their training and work aspirations.

 3. Raise funding online

-Once the crowdfunding campaign goes live on Beam, people start donating to their campaign and the individual becomes a "member" of Beam!
-Campaigns take on average 43 days to fund, at an average size of £3.3k (as at 23/01/19).
+Once the crowdfunding campaign goes live on Beam, supporters start donating to their campaign!
+Campaigns take on average 31 days to fund, at an average size of £3.3k (as of 09/10/19).
 After the funds have been raised, the training and any other related costs like tools, transport and even childcare are purchased directly by Beam.
-Cash is never passed to members.
+Cash is never passed to the people we raise money for.

 4. Ongoing support from Beam through training and into work

-Beam's support for the member does not stop once the member starts their training.
-We stay in regular contact with the member and keep the people who funded them (or, as we call them, "supporters") up-to-date on their progress.
+Beam's support does not stop once a person starts their training.
+Our Support Specialists stay in regular contact with them and make sure supporters (the people who funded their campaign) are kept up-to-date on their progress.

-Once the member is in stable work, support is withdrawn at the member's request.
-Then it's the member's turn to support newer Beam members coming through Beam.
-Usually, members opt to pay the amount of their fundraising campaign to new Beam members' campaigns in the form of an ongoing monthly donation, just like you can as a supporter.
+Once a person has been in stable work for six months, support is withdrawn at their request.
+Then it's their turn to support new homeless men and women coming onto the platform.
+Usually, they opt to pay back the amount of their fundraising campaign in the form of an ongoing monthly donation, just like you can as a supporter.

 This is the Beam model: a journey that hopes to take a vulnerable but determined homeless person all the way through training and into work and - ultimately - the chance to mentor and inspire others to follow in their footsteps.